 The Community Animal Response and Education Centre shelters dog in our care and provides an adoption program for pets needing new homes.

 To report an animal control issue or to lodge a bylaw complaint during regular business hours, please call 1-844-495-CARE or email us.
 Animal Control staff are available six days a week, Monday to Saturday from 8:30 a.m. to 5:00 p.m.

-To report an injured dog or dog attack in progress after regular business hours, please call your local police department.
+To report a dog attack in progress after regular business hours, please call your local police department.

 The BCSPCA can be reached at 1-855-622-7722 for animals in distress or cruelty concerns.
 Animal Control does not respond to nuisance wildlife calls or wildlife that has taken up residence inside of homes.
 These calls should be directed to your local humane wildlife control services.

 Dangerous and Aggressive Dogs - Electoral Areas D, E, G & H